-Display email address fields publicly?: Turning on this setting will show any field that is of type “Email” under Directory Admin->Manage Form Fields and display the email in the data.
+Display email address fields publicly?: Turning on this setting will show any field that is of type "Email" under Directory → Manage Form Fields and display the email in the data.

-How to determine the listing’s email address: If you have Contact forms enabled for BD to use to contact the owner of the listing, BD can use EITHER the author’s email associated to the listing (the WP user) or the email actually included in the listing data (the listing email).
-This setting allows you to pick which one to use “first”.
+How to determine the listing's email address: If you have Contact forms enabled for Business Directory to use to contact the owner of the listing, the plugin can use EITHER the author's email associated to the listing (the WP user) or the email actually included in the listing data (the listing email).
+This setting allows you to pick which one to use "first".

 Email Notifications Section